hedengran/gomoku/README.md

-# Gomoku
+# Schuup
-Cypher query outputting strategic moves in a game of Gomoku.

-## TODO

-- Ensure correct handling when there's no winning move left
+A heuristic function for Gomoku (or 5-in-a-row), implemented as a Cypher query.